 - Share free additional materials.
-Another good approach to collect user data is to exchange personal data for some valuable content. it could be ebooks, infographics or ready-made templates.
+Another good approach to collect user data is to exchange personal data for some valuable content. it could be ebooks, digital flipbooks, infographics or pre-made templates.

 Create qualification criteria.
 At first glance the difference between MQL and SQL is clear, but for clarity, I will give an example.

 Let’s imagine that you have a new site visitor, who has subscribed to your site.
 You study his or her social networks and suggest that he or she falls under your target audience.

 But after checking the subscriber’s site, you realize that his or her industry doesn’t fit in with the problems you are solving.

 To avoid such small, but annoying miscalculations, you can select key criteria and create a lead qualification framework.

 Test new hypotheses.
 As soon as you find the fruitful workflow, start researching the options to improve it.
 To do that you can use additional communication channels, change the content strategy or use automation software.